Wednesday, June 29, 2011

 "Car ma chair est vraiment une nourriture, et mon sang est vraiment un breuvage."
 Yep, truly again.

 And in Greek, the passage reads, "η γαρ σαρξ μου αληθως εστιν βρωσις και το αιμα μου αληθως εστιν ποσις," which is Greek to me, but the keyword ἀληθῶς/ alithos also means truly.
 You know, like in My Big Fat Greek Wedding when they give the Easter greeting: "Χριστός ἀνέστη!
+Xristos anesti!
 Christ is risen!" followed by the response, "Ἀληθῶς ἀνέστη/ Alithos anesti/ Truly risen!"

 Ἀληθῶς-alithos is the adverb form of ἀλήθεια-alitheia-truth.
 So for example, when Pilate spoke to Jesus, he asked him, "What is alitheia?"
 And Jesus said of Himself, "I am the way, the alitheia, and the life."